INtensive EMDRA Faster Approach To Healing

 EMDR Intensive Options:

-Half-Day Intensive: Five contact hours: One Parent Interview Session (60 min), three hours of intensive therapy, one follow-up interview (60 min).
+Half-Day Intensive: One Intake Session (60 min), three hours of intensive therapy, one follow-up interview (60 min).

-- Two-Day Intensive: Eight contact hours: One Parent Interview Session (60 min), two days with three hours of intensive therapy each day, one follow-up interview (60 min).
+- Two-Day Intensive: One Intake Session (60 min), three hours of intensive therapy per day for two days, one follow-up interview (60 min).

 - Additional days can be added on.

-Note: EMDR Intensives are scheduled on Mondays and Tuesdays, between 9:30 AM-3:00 PM, depending on availability.
+Note: EMDR Intensives are scheduled on Mondays, Tuesdays, and Wednesdays, between 9:30 AM-3:00 PM, depending on availability.
+No evening or weekend sessions are available.
+All intensive sessions take place in-person in our New City office.

 Trauma is a fact of life.
 It does not, however, have to be a life sentence.